 You may have a good iron in your home, and it is already working fine.
-So, why choose the a different iron for quilting?
+So, why choose a different iron for quilting?
 Well, it is different from regular irons.
 Most of the irons are made to press the clothes after you give them a good wash.
 However, quilts require an iron that can press two pieces of clothes together which is tough to deal with if you go on with your standard irons.

 Can I Work on other Fabrics with Quilting Irons?

 Most of the products you find in the modern-day market are appropriate to work with regardless of the fabric.
 However, there are some machines that serve a single purpose.
 The same is the case with your quilting irons.
 Most of the top irons work fine with other fabrics too such as cotton, silk, wool, linen, etc. But there might be a few products that are made particularly for quilts and are better to be used solely on such fabrics.